EVUS: U.S. Electronic Visa Update System

 If you need an EVUS urgently, you can select priority processing on the payment page and receive an EVUS in 1 hour.

-Once EVUS has been approved, it can be used to enter the US on multiple trips or until the passport or visa expires, whichever occurs first.
+Once EVUS has been approved, it can be used to enter the U.S. on multiple trips or until the passport or visa expires, whichever occurs first.

 What Is the EVUS Enrollment Number?